jkaniuka/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Using-Parameters-In-A-Class-CPP.rst

 When making your own :doc:`nodes <../Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes>` you will sometimes need to add parameters that can be set from the launch file.

-This tutorial will show you how to create those parameters in a C++ class, and how to set them in a launch file.
+This tutorial will show you how to create those parameters in a C++ class, and how to set them using launch file.

 Prerequisites
 -------------